Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 ## Lesson 1: Streaming
 > I learned about the different streaming modes: values mode, which streams the full graph state after each node runs; updates mode, which streams only the parts of the state that changed; messages mode, used for message-based workflows; and astream_events, which provides real-time token streaming.
 For my modification, I added a turn_count field to the state.

+## Lesson 2: Breakpoints
+> I learned about how user the graph can be interrupted to ask the user for an input before doing something, helpful in adding human intervention before for example a compute heavy task.
+For my modification I edited the assistant to alert that a breakpoint is reached.